Ina Boyle: Legacy

 Boyle has been dubbed "the most prolific and significant female composer from Ireland before 1950".
 Her papers are archived in the Library of Trinity College Dublin.
 Trinity College has digitised most of her music manuscripts, and they can be searched and studied online.

 A feature-length documentary about the life and music of Ina Boyle titled From the Darkness was broadcast 12 June 2010 on Ireland's RTÉ Lyric FM.
 In April and May 2013, an exhibition at Trinity College highlighted "Ina Boyle’s Symphonic Journey".
 A CD of some of her major orchestral works, including the first full recording of her Symphony No. 1 and first ever performance of the Psalm for cello and orchestra, was issued by Dutton in 2018.

+The Bushey Park Estate passed to the Bisgood family.
+In 1996 it was bought by the singer Chris De Burgh.
+It was sold again in 2023.